-GlaxoSmithKline Plc (GSK) was sent an antitrust complaint by U.K. regulators who are probing whether it may have paid generic-drug makers Alpharma Ltd., Generics (U.K.) Ltd. and a unit of Teva Pharmaceutical Industries Ltd. (TEVA) to delay market entry of copies of its Seroxat antidepressant.
+GlaxoSmithKline Plc (GSK) was sent an antitrust complaint by U.K. regulators who say the company may have colluded with generic-drug makers to keep copies of its Seroxat antidepressant off the market.

 Antitrust regulators on both sides of the Atlantic are focusing on how settlements between companies that make branded medicines and generics producers might harm consumers.
 Les Laboratoires Servier, H. Lundbeck A/S (LUN) and Teva, the world’s largest generic-drug maker, were sent statements of objections last year by the European Union’s antitrust watchdog over possible delays for generic drugs.

-Glaxo “supports fair competition and we very strongly believe that we acted within the law, as the holder of valid patents for paroxetine, in entering the agreements under investigation,” David Daley, a spokesman for the London-based company, said by e-mail.
+Glaxo “supports fair competition and we very strongly believe that we acted within the law, as the holder of valid patents for paroxetine, in entering the agreements under investigation,” Daley said in an e-mail, referring to the active ingredient in Seroxat.
 “These arrangements actually resulted in generic versions of paroxetine entering the market before GSK’s patents had expired.”

 Glaxo, AstraZeneca Plc (AZN), the U.K.’s second-biggest drugmaker, and Sanofi (SAN) are also among companies the Brussels-based commission has queried as part of its probes into the companies’ tactics to keep copies of their medicines off the market.
 Drug developers use a variety of techniques to delay generics, the EU said in a 2009 report.